Collingwood, Victoria: Education

 Collingwood Technical School was established in July 1912 as a trades and technical training school.
 The school closed in 1987 and, combined with the Preston Technical School, was the basis for the formation of the Melbourne Polytechnic, which has a Collingwood campus on Otter Street.
+In 2022, work began on a major upgrade to the Melbourne Polytechnic Collingwood campus.

 Collingwood College, a state P-12 school, is located in the suburb.
 The private tertiary education provider Collarts is located in the suburb with its main campus on Wellington Street, and specialises in design and creative arts degrees.